 Squash Shit Immediately

 This is so fucking important, I don't think I can possibly express it without telling you horror stories of the drama and team-gutting that occurs when you don't squash shit.
 You and everyone has to be fully committed to confronting issues immediately.
 For the sake of the team, it's absolutely necessary that everyone deals with conflict directly, openly, and quickly.
 I know it can be extremely difficult to do that, but it'll only get worse.
-Allowing issues to fester is toxic, and it will give your team full-blown AIDs.
+Allowing issues to fester is toxic, and it will give your team full-blown herpes.

 There are many other qualities that make a team player: reliability, consistency, accountability, coachability, humility, and the ability to receive and implement feedback.
 Those are pretty self-explanatory, so I'll move on to unacceptable behavior for a teammate.